wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 [https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_batches_get_info_all.htm](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_batches_get_info_all.htm)

-#### Sample configuration
+### Sample configuration

-Following is a sample proxy service that illustrates how to connect to SalesforceBulk with the init operation and use the addBatch operation.
+Following is a sample proxy service that illustrates how to connect to SalesforceBulk with the init operation, and then use the addBatch operation.
 The sample request for this proxy can be found in the addBatch sample request.
+You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml